delphix/masking-initializer/README.md

 The following flags are available to help run this tool.

  * `-H` specifies the host of the masking engine.
 Can be `localhost`, `12.23.32.12`, `youComapnyMasking.com`.
+Can also be specified by environment variable `MASKING_HOST`.
  * `-p` specifies the port that the masking engine is running on.
+Can also be specified by environment variable `MASKING_PORT`.
  * `-u` specifies the username of an admin user that can be used to login to the masking engine.
+Can also be specified by environment variable `MASKING_USER`.
- * `-P` specifies the password of the admin user
+ * `-P` specifies the password of the admin user.
+Can also be specified by environment variable `MASKING_PASSWORD`.
  * `-f` specifies the file or folder to either read from (for restoration) or write to (for backup)
  * `-b` runs in backup mode
  * `-s` runs in setup (restoration) mode